jaumzitz/jaumzitz/README.md

 ### Hi there 👋

-I'm a **fullstack developer** who loves solutions for web.
-I'm also a **UX Designer enthusiast** who loves prototyping beautiful and usefull for web and mobile.
+I'm a **fullstack developer** who loves solving problemas and build solutions for the web.
+I'm also a **UX Designer enthusiast** who loves prototyping beautiful and usefull exoeriences for web and mobile.

 ---